FStarLang/fstar-vscode-assistant/DESIGN.md

 2. `git add` and `commit` the changes to package.json and package-lock.json

-3. Run `vsce package`: This time it should produce a fstar-vscode-assistant-<version>.vsix
+3. Run `npx vsce package`: This time it should produce a fstar-vscode-assistant-<version>.vsix

 4. Upload the package to https://marketplace.visualstudio.com/manage/publishers/fstarlang
    (You need credentials to do this.
 Ask one of the extension developers.)